-In fact, for the solo traveler who needs a break from work that has been too intense or caregiving that has been important but demanding, or any other sort of life challenge, a resort can deliver the solo vacation you need.
+In fact, for the solo traveler who needs a break from an intense workload, heavy caregiving responsibilities, or other accumulated stress and exhaustion, an all-inclusive resort can deliver the solo vacation you need.

-You can go to rejuvenate or for fun.
-You can rest and read, do some light travel through excursions off the resort or live the full resort experience from the swim-up bar to the dance floor at night.
-It's up to you.
+You can go to relax and rejuvenate or frolic and have fun.
+You can rest and read, do some light travel through excursions off the resort, or live the full resort experience from the swim-up bar to the dance floor at night.
+It's all up to you.

 The key to going to an all-inclusive resort as a solo traveler is to know what you want out of your vacation and how to get it.
 Here are some tips.

-- At reception ask… Are there communal tables in the restaurants?
+- Get all the details.
+Ask questions at reception to get the lay of the land.
+Are there communal tables in the restaurants?
 Is there a welcome reception for solo travelers?
 Where are the quiet spots on the resort?
 Ask the questions that will get you the information for the type of experience you want.

 - Go to the welcome reception.
 Because many resort vacations start and end on Saturdays, there are sometimes welcome receptions or, at least, Happy Hours.
 If you want your resort vacation to be a social one, you want to be visible right from the start.
 This is also a great opportunity to spot other solo travelers.